Seikai-Takenawa/MineFantasia/README-en.md

 Full version: Contains all resource files for the mod.
 Resource files cannot be replaced.
 The file size is larger, suitable for players who don't want to tinker.

 Lightweight version: Does not contain the mod's instrument sound files.
 You need to manually load the specified resource pack to play instruments.
 The mod file size is very small, suitable for servers or players who want a customized client instrument sound.
-Note: If you do not add the resource pack for the corresponding instrument according to the mod's resource format, playing the instrument or syncing MIDI Jukebox notes from other players will not produce the corresponding instrument sound.
+Note: If you do not add the resource pack for the corresponding instrument according to the mod's resource format, playing the instrument or syncing MIDI Playbox notes from other players will not produce the corresponding instrument sound.

 Both the full and lightweight versions will not affect multiplayer functionality.